rory-oconnell/3D3_Computer_Networks/README.md

 # MERCURY README

-## This README will indicate how to use the MERCURY messaging network.

 ## Very Important - The Following Libraries are required in order for this program to work
 ### - pip install pycrypto
 ### - pip install rsa